Accelerating amorphous polymer electrolyte screening by learning to reduce errors in molecular dynamics simulated properties: Results

 In Table \ref{tab:comparison}, we study how the systematic error correction performs for other transport properties, including lithium ion diffusivity ($D_{\mathrm{Li}}$), TFSI diffusivity ($D_{\mathrm{TFSI}}$), and polymer diffusivity ($D_{\mathrm{Poly}}$).
 Both interpolation and extrapolation performances are reported similar to the results of conductivity.
-To better evaluate the uncertainties caused by the small $\SI{50}{ns}$ dataset, we compute the mean and standard deviation of the prediction MAEs from each fold of 10-fold cross validation in \textit{ML CV}.
-This MAE is different from our previous MAEs, denoted as \textit{ML average}, which uses the mean from cross validations to make a single prediction.
+To better evaluate the uncertainties caused by the small $\SI{50}{ns}$ dataset, we compute the mean and standard deviation of the prediction MAEs from each fold of 10-fold cross validation in \textit{GCN CV}.
+This MAE is different from our previous MAEs, denoted as \textit{GCN average}, which uses the mean from cross validations to make a single prediction.
 Overall, \textit{ML average} outperforms a linear correction for all properties, indicating the generality of the customized correction of systematic errors.
-However, there is a relatively high variance between different folds of cross validation due to the small data size, especially for the extrapolation tasks. \textit{ML CV} performs the same or slightly worse than a linear correction for $D_{\mathrm{TFSI}}$, $D_{\mathrm{Poly}}$, and $D_{\mathrm{Poly}}^*$.
+However, there is a relatively high variance between different folds of cross validation due to the small data size, especially for the extrapolation tasks. \textit{GCN CV} performs the same or slightly worse than a linear correction for $D_{\mathrm{TFSI}}$, $D_{\mathrm{Poly}}$, and $D_{\mathrm{Poly}}^*$.
 A potential explanation is that a linear correction already performs reasonably well for these properties, demonstrated by the small MAEs of linear correction, while a more complicated multi-task model is prone to overfitting the noises in a small $\SI{50}{ns}$ dataset.
+Due to the relative small size of our training data, we develop a simpler multi-task random forest (RF) model that mimics the multi-task GCN architecture in Fig.~\ref{fig:illustrative}(d) (details described in the Supplementary Note 2).
+However, the RF model performs worse than GCN in all properties as shown in Supplementary Table 1, which is consistent with the relative poor performance of RF in random error reduction.

 In Fig. \ref{fig:systematic-error}(c), we further study how the performance of our model would evolve with less $\SI{50}{ns}$ data, since these long MD simulations are expensive to run and cannot be easily parallelized.
 We find that the performance of the multi-task model decreases relatively slowly with less training data, and it still has some correction ability even with 13 CV data points, despite the large uncertainties due to the small data size.
 This obsevation shows the advantage of co-training a larger $\SI{5}{ns}$ dataset and a smaller $\SI{50}{ns}$ dataset -- it is much easier to learn a systematic correction than learn the property from scratch, and the co-training allows the transfer of graph representation learning from the $\SI{5}{ns}$ dataset to the $\SI{50}{ns}$ dataset.
 In contrast, the performance of a single-task model directly predicting $\SI{50}{ns}$ conductivity degrades much faster with less training data.